-Develo opment controls B6.6 Any development located within the bird strike zone is to limit, cover and/or enclose any organic waste and/or the storage of bins on site.
-B6.7 Outdoor lighting installed as part of development in the area identified in Figure BS and/or Figure BT is to comply with the extraneous lighting controls detailed in the Civil Aviation Safety Authority (CASA) Manual of Standards (MOS-139) Aerodromes.
-Note: Development on land identified on the RAAF Base Williamtown Obstacle Limitation map, as shown in Figure BM, is subject to Section 7.4 (Airspace operations) of the LEP .
+- B6.7 Any development located within the bird strike zone is to limit, cover and/or enclose any organic waste and/or the storage of bins on site. - B6.8 Outdoor lighting installed as part of development in the area identified in Figure BS and/or Figure BT is to comply with the extraneous lighting controls detailed in the Civil Aviation Safety Authority (CASA) Manual of Standards (MOS-139) Aerodromes.

+Note: Development on land identified on the RAAF Base Williamtown Obstacle Limitation map, as shown in Figure BM, is subject to Section 7.4 (Airspace operations) of the LEP.